By: Nightstorm @ Dark Horizon

 Dice Pool: Manipulation + Wyrd - Composure

-Success: For each success the changeling rolls the subject will hear music (either music heard in the background, sang/played by the changeling or even a song the subject was humming at the moment the contract takes place) for one round.
-During the time the subject takes a minus on all rolls equal to ½ of the changeling’s Wyrd (min 1/ max 5).
+Success: For each success the changeling rolls, the subject will hear music (either music heard in the background, sang/played by the changeling or even a song the subject was humming at the moment the contract takes place) for one round.
+During that time, the subject takes a penalty on all rolls equal to ½ of the changeling’s Wyrd (min 1/ max 5).

-Exceptional Success: Unless the willpower is spent nothing else happens.
-If a willpower is spent, then the contract lasts for 24 hours for every three successes.
-During this time the subject cannot sleep due to the constant noise in his head.
-Only when exhaustion takes over (world of darkness rulebook pp ) can the subject sleep.
+Exceptional Success: Unless the Willpower is spent, nothing else happens.
+If a Willpower point is spent, then the Contract lasts for 24 hours for every three successes.
+During this time, the subject cannot sleep due to the constant noise in his head.
+Only when exhaustion takes over (see the World of Darkness rulebook) can the subject sleep.

 The Changeling uses music to change the subject’s feelings.